-- If you are booked on an American Airlines (not American Eagle) flight, you may book the first available flight or one up to 7 days after the original scheduled flight time.
+- If you are booked on an American Airlines (not American Eagle) flight, you may book the first available flight or one up to 7 days after the originally scheduled flight time.

-- If you are booked on a Codeshare Flight with British Airways, Iberia, Japan Airlines or Finnair you may book 1 day prior or first available day after originally scheduled flight time.
+- If you are booked on a Codeshare Flight with British Airways, Iberia, Japan Airlines or Finnair you may book 1 day prior or the first available day after the originally scheduled flight time.

 Above rules changes slightly if you are booked in either First, Business, Premium Economy or a fare basis considered an ‘Up Fare’